Operating Procedure

 Infectious canine hepatitis (ICH) in dogs caused by Canine mastadenovirus A, formerly called Canine adenovirus.
 The virus is spread in the feces, urine, blood, saliva, and nasal discharge of infected dogs.
 It is contracted through the mouth or nose, where it replicates in the tonsils.
 The virus then infects the liver and kidneys.
 The incubation period is 4 to 9 days.
 Symptoms include fever, depression, loss of appetite, coughing, and a tender abdomen.
 Corneal edema and signs of liver disease, such as jaundice, vomiting.
 Severe cases will develop bleeding disorders, which can cause hematomas to form in the mouth.
 Death can occur secondary to this or the liver disease.

-To control the spread of the disease leptospirosis, a zoonotic disease ( this means it can be passed on to us humans), a disease that has a potential to become an epidemic, we must vaccinate our dogs against the 4 main prevalent strains of leptospirosis.
+Leptospirosis, a zoonotic disease ( this means it can be passed on to us humans), a disease that has a potential to become an epidemic, we must vaccinate our dogs against the 4 main prevalent strains of leptospirosis.
 These being Canicola and Icterohaemorrhagiae, Australis and Grippotyphosa.

 Leptospirosis can be contracted from soil and water where a carrier has urinated.
 Infected animals most commonly are rats, mice, cows, pigs, horses, hedgehogs and dogs.